Don't let the unknown scare you from becoming a homeowner. I can help you work your way through the process. Call me at 800-252-6633.

 • Obtain title insurance policy

-• Close escrow when all terms of agreement of seller and buyer are complete
+• Close escrow when all terms of agreement of seller and buyer are met

 Mortgage Escrow Account

-Creating a Mortgage Escrow Account helps keep track of on-going expenses while there's a loan on your house.
+Often, to pay recurring costs while there's a loan on the house, a Mortgage Escrow Account is created.
 Usually, the home buyer makes a payment at closing and also makes regular deposits through their monthly mortgage payment to fund the Escrow Account.

 Got a Question?